Table of Contents

 - Going to Trial: A trial is the most demanding part of the legal process.
 It requires extensive preparation and courtroom advocacy.

 A common agreement might be 33.3% if the case settles before a lawsuit, increasing to 40% if the case enters litigation.
 This change reflects the greater risk and work the law firm puts into your case.
-Any potential fee changes will be explained clearly in your written agreement before you sign.
+The percentage adjustment becomes particularly important given Colorado's three-year statute of limitations under C.R.S. § 13-80-101, which creates time pressure as trial approaches.
+Additionally, Colorado's modified comparative negligence rule under C.R.S. § 13-21-111 means cases with fault near the 50% threshold require more extensive litigation preparation.
+Non-economic damages capped at $1,500,000 as of 2025 also influence fee structures, especially in serious injury cases.
+Any potential fee changes will be explained clearly in the written agreement before signature.
+The contingency fee arrangement remains transparent throughout, ensuring clients understand exactly how increased litigation costs and extended timelines affect attorney compensation.

 Understanding the Difference Between Fees and Costs